-"I'm good today.
-It's more like what can I get for you!
+To which I responded, "I'm good today.
+It's more of what can I get for you!
 Happy birthday Alex!"

 Handing him the card, I can still picture his face.
-His eyes-through his colored glasses-were wide open and his jaw dropped.
+His eyes through his colored glasses were wide open with his jaw dropped.
 A look of surprise slowly turned to a grin, soon becoming a smile.
 He couldn't believe it!